Leey10/Udacity-Self-driving-Car-Engineer-Nanodegree/Project5_Extended-Kalman-Filter/README.md

   return rmse;
 ```
 The code is not very efficient, since as estimation list gets longer, the 'residual' calculation and the following become time consuming.
-A better way is to do this incrementally since every time the function is called, there will only be four new values.
+A better way is to do this incrementally since every time the function is called, there will only be four new estimations.
 Keep a variable to store the summation result and get the new result by adding the increments can be a cheaper way.